Issues in Ethics: Public Announcements and Public Statements

 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the BOE determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They are illustrative of the Code of Ethics (2016) and are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision making.
+They are illustrative of the Code of Ethics and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided, ethical decision-making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

-Principle III, Rule F specifically addresses ethical concerns relating to advertising: "Individuals' statements to the public shall adhere to prevailing professional norms and shall not contain misrepresentations when advertising, announcing, and promoting their professional services and products and when reporting research results."
+Principle III, Rule F specifically addresses ethical concerns relating to advertising: "Individuals' statements to the public shall adhere to prevailing professional standards and shall not contain misrepresentations when advertising, announcing, or promoting their professional services, products, or research."
 Public communications, statements or announcements of services, products, or publications attributable to individuals should therefore serve to provide accurate and adequate information to aid the public in making informed choices in matters concerning the professions and the services rendered by their practitioners.
-This general principle and these specific rules must be observed as an affirmative ethical obligation of all individuals, whether they act independently or represent an institution, agency, or organization.
+This general principle and these specific rules must be observed as an affirmative ethical obligation of all individuals, whether those individuals act independently or represent an institution, agency, or organization.

 General Guidelines